zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 The custom interface comes into play when you want to override the arguments passed to `haskellPackages.mkDerivation`.
 For this, the function `overrideCabal` from `haskell.lib.compose` is used.
-E. g. if you want to install a man page that is distributed with the package, you can do something like this:
+E.g. if you want to install a man page that is distributed with the package, you can do something like this:

 ```nix